gabekanegae/gabekanegae.github.io/_posts/2020-5-5-games-for-programmers-and-learners.md

 ### [Zachtronics](http://www.zachtronics.com/) Games

 Any list of programming games has to contain at least one of Zachtronics' amazing titles.
 I do encourage you to check out all of them, but I'll be listing my two favorite ones here.
-Probably the most 'serious' games on this list coding-wise, most of them require you to actually study stuff - actual PDFs in the game files detailing some computer architecture and its language syntax - so you are able to progress through the first level, and later ones can be a challenge to even veteran programmers.
+Probably the most "serious" games on this list coding-wise, most of them require you to actually study - PDF manuals in the game files detailing some computer architecture and its language syntax - so you are able to progress through the first level, and later ones can be a challenge to even veteran programmers.
 They all mostly follow the same recipe, with some spice added to it: learn a new Assembly language; write programs with it that do cool stuff; optimize it as much as you feel like it; share your solution with friends.
 Also, [RTFM](http://www.readthefuckingmanual.com/).

-**[Exapunks](https://store.steampowered.com/app/716490/) is about hacking stuff to earn money so you're able to buy medicine and survive.** You write code to control EXecution Agents, the EXAs: small robots that are able to get into networks - and even your own body -, and fulfill contracts to "improve" candy production from the nearby factory, change someone's bank balance or hijack a highway digital billboard to show neat stuff.
+**[Exapunks](https://store.steampowered.com/app/716490/) is about hacking stuff to earn money so you're able to buy medicine and survive.** You write code to control EXecution Agents, the EXAs: small robots that are able to get into networks - and even your own body -, and fulfill contracts to "improve" candy production from the nearby factory, change someone's bank account balance or hijack a highway digital billboard to show neat stuff.
 Be ready to dive deep into magazines from the 90's detailing secret functionalities and specific language syntax.
-Probably the easiest of the Zachtronics collection, so a great one to start with.
+Arguably the easiest of the Zachtronics collection, so a great one to start with.

 {% include youtube.html id="_rOIUUVFRKc" %}

 **[TIS-100](https://store.steampowered.com/app/370360/) tasks you with powering up your deceased uncle's old computer**, the Tesselated Intelligence System, a "massively parallel computer architecture comprised of non-uniformly interconnected heterogeneous nodes".
 Fancy.
-Write small snippets of Assembly code into separate CPUs that communicate only to the ones adjacent to it.
+Write small snippets of Assembly code into separate CPUs that are able to communicate only with the ones adjacent to it.
 Learn about blocking and non-blocking operations and many other parallel programming quirks, and figure out the machine's secrets while you're at it.

 {% include youtube.html id="ZkUHGvy2pNU" %}

 ### [Hacknet](https://store.steampowered.com/app/365450/)

-A spiritual successor to 2001's [Uplink](https://store.steampowered.com/app/1510/), **Hacknet is at its core a hacking simulator.** Of course, it's quite far from the reality of real pentesters and infosec experts, but it does have some roots on real UNIX commands, ports, firewalls and networks.
+A spiritual successor to 2001's [Uplink](https://store.steampowered.com/app/1510/), **Hacknet is at its core a hacking simulator**.
+Of course, it's quite far from the reality of real pentesters and infosec experts, but it does have some roots on real UNIX commands, ports, firewalls and networks.

 {% include youtube.html id="A-jN16bNPhk" %}